dogwonder/dgwltd/wp-content/themes/dgwltd/README.md

 ## AMP Support

-I've added AMP support if the [AMP plugin](https://wordpress.org/plugins/amp/) is enabled this does stuff like enable the AMP burger menu, `<amp-img>`
+I've added AMP support if the [AMP plugin](https://wordpress.org/plugins/amp/) is enabled this does stuff like enable the AMP burger menu, AMP images and a few other optimisation bits